-If you want to know how to tour Andalucia’s capital city during a trip on a budget, check out when to visit the museums and monuments for free in Seville.
+If you want to know how to tour Andalucia’s capital city during a trip on a budget, check out these free things to see in Seville.

 Find a list of the best free things to see in Seville: monuments and museums are Seville’s must-see for a trip on a budget.